jenkinsci/libvirt-agent-plugin/README.md

 -   **Hypervisor**: here you select one of the clouds that you configure at the central Configure Jenkins page
--   **Virtual Machine**: select one of the virtual machines that you want to use as a slave
+-   **Virtual Machine**: select one of the virtual machines that you want to use as an agent
--   **Revert Snapshot**: optionally you can select an existing snapshot of the virtual machine that you want the slave to be reverted to once it is being shut down
+-   **Revert Snapshot**: optionally you can select an existing snapshot of the virtual machine that you want the agent to be reverted to once it is being shut down
 -   **Startup Idle**: this optional value (default is 60) allows you to specify an idle timer in seconds.
     Once the virtual machine has been started,
-    Jenkins will wait that long before starting the actual slave service on the virtual host.
+    Jenkins will wait that long before starting the actual agent service on the virtual host.
     If your hypervisor is super quick, set a low value, if it takes a while to get that VM up, increase the timer.